 But antiperspirants aren’t perfect.
 They still allow some sweat to escape, and they turn that sweat yellow.
 “The yellowing is due to perspiration chemically reacting with either the aluminum or the zirconium — or both — in the antiperspirant,” says cosmetic chemist Mort Westman.

-So unless you want to stop wearing antiperspirant, there’s no great way to prevent the stains.
-There is, however, hope for your already stained shirts.
-Although it’s an elaborate routine, at least per the Stain Solutions group at the University of Illinois:
+If you’re committed to wearing antiperspirant, rather than deodorant, there’s no great way to prevent the stains.
+There is, however, hope for your already stained shirt, at least per the Stain Solutions group at the University of Illinois:

 - Scrape off your crusty sweat from the shirt.